Skip to main content

 • and new TSCM practitioners.

-Technical Surveillance Countermeasures (TSCM), or a TSCM bug sweep, is an analysis of an area to detect illegal covert electronic surveillance.
+Technical Surveillance Countermeasures (TSCM), or commercial TSCM bug sweeps, are an analysis of an area to detect illegal covert electronic surveillance.
 In addition to listening devices, sweeps also take into account optical, data, and GPS tracking devices.

-Part II – Post TSCM inspection tips to keep your current business clients espionage-free.
+Part II – Post TSCM inspection tips to keep your current business TSCM debugging sweep clients espionage-free.

 In Part I we discussed how to handled requests from new clients for TSCM bug sweeps.
-In Part II we look at helping your current business clients.
+In Part II we look at helping your current commercial TSCM bug sweep clients.

-After they learn you can help them – with your business espionage solutions – you will be viewed as a more valuable resource.
+After they learn you can help them with business espionage solutions you will be viewed as a more valuable resource.
 Your revenue will also increase.

 Most companies do very little to protect themselves against business espionage.
 Worse, they do not even know what protection measures are available, or where to go to find them.
 The natural result is “The Ostrich Effect.”
 Ignore the risk and maybe it will go away.